JBeggs/docker-django-react-web-application/README.md

 - Microservices: It facilitates a microservices architecture where each service (e.g., web server, database) can run in its container, enhancing scalability and reliability.
 - DevOps: Integrates smoothly with DevOps workflows, supporting continuous integration and continuous deployment (CI/CD), making updates and scaling more manageable.

+At the end of this going to use AWS to host the application and a seperate database.

+The postgres database is nice  to have but AWS hosts them yoo.

 ## React

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces, primarily for web applications.